Atatürk's Main Principles: National unity

 The principle of National Unity and Togetherness is a necessary result of Atatürk's nationalism.
 According to this view and understanding, the people, together with its country, is an indivisible whole.

 Atatürk had not started the Turkish War of Independence before the Turkish people had become a whole.
 However, after suppressing the divisive and damaging currents and uprisings, the paths of success were opened to him.
 In his speeches, Atatürk stated that both victory and revolution took place with national unity.
 He has never considered the homeland separate from the people.

-Since the nation is a union of people who adhere to the same ideal, then the piece of homeland on which people live is a whole, sacred.
-It cannot be divided, it cannot be demolished.
-To think the opposite of this, not to adopt Atatürk's Principles, namely the principles of Revolutionism and Secularism means to oppose them.
-And if Atatürk's Principles are denied, the existence of the Turkish Republic and the secular Turkish nation will come to an end.

 Modernity

 Modernity, in terms of political science, is defined as the political and social changes accompanying industrialization.

 Atatürk defines civilization as the result of a nation's progress in state life, intellectual life and economic life.
 The Turkish modernization initiated under the leadership of Atatürk is not caused by any external pressure.
 The basis of Kemalist modernization is full independence as a state, sovereignty as a nation, and rights and freedoms as individuals.
 The principle of modernization is a necessary result of the understanding of National Sovereignty and Populism.